 Creating an account

-You may create an account using the open an account link at the top – and select Start Application to begin the account opening process, then follow the steps in the following screens.
+Start by clicking here, then follow the steps in the following screens.
 You’d be asked if you would like a cash or margin account.
 A margin account allows you to borrow in order to fund your purchases – allowing you to gain leverage – amplifying both returns and losses in the process.
 The selection is completely up to you – I chose margin.

 Funding an account